hsghori/CS-Notes/python-notes.md

 The complete list of random number generation methods can be found [here](https://docs.python.org/3.6/library/random.html).

-# Control Flow

 ## Boolean Statements

-Boolean is one of the primitive data types in Java.
+Boolean is one of the primitive data types in Python.
 A boolean variable can take on two values, true or false and can be created using combinations of relational statements and boolean variables chained together by logical operators.\

 **Relational Operators**
 -   $<$ less than
 -   $>$ greater than
 -   $<=$ less than or equal to